Our costs for a leasehold flat sale

 This page gives you information about our fees for dealing with a leasehold flat sale, and the expenses you will incur in connection with our work.
 Not all properties are the same, and there may be more fees or expenses involved, for example, in selling an apartment in an older development than a nearly-new flat.

 If you call us and give us a few details of the property you are selling, we can give you a personalised quotation which will detail our fees and the expenses likely to be payable in your particular transaction.

 For your free, “no obligation” quotation, please call one of our experienced conveyancing team on 01223 578070 (Cambridge) or 01223 518317(Histon).

 Our conveyancing team

-Property sales are dealt with by Alison Blackman, Tim Thomson, Laura Hales, Karen Clarke, Kathy Peak and Kelly Hall in our Cambridge office where Alison supervises the team, and by David Parker, Sharon Harding and Claire Burns in our Histon office, where David is the supervisor.
+Property sales are dealt with by Alison Blackman, Laura Hales, Kathy Peak and Kelly Hall in our Cambridge office where Alison supervises the team, and by David Parker and Sharon Harding in our Histon office, where David is the supervisor.

 You can find details of their qualifications and experience by following the link to Our People here